 This form, although lengthy, is very important.
-It is crucial for you to understand that you are undergoing a surgical procedure - not buying a car or a dress.
+It is crucial for you to understand that you are undergoing a surgical procedure - not buying a vacation or a dress.
 When you do not like the dress, you can get all or most of your money back and keep shopping.
-That is not the case with surgery - you can't take it back!
-Additionally, the Doctor is not trying to sell you surgery - she will tell you if you shouldn't have it.
+That is not the case with surgery.
 If you are not comfortable with any aspect of this office, you are free to choose another surgeon.
-If you choose Dr. Taylor you will be operated on by her.
-This is a decision that requires trust and confidence - in each other.
-You must fully understand your personal responsibility in making the decision and trust that Dr. Taylor will do the best surgery possible.
-Doctor Taylor will trust that you, in turn, will be compliant with our post-op recommendations.
-When complications occur, and they inevitably do, through no fault of the Doctor, or you, we rely on this special relationship --the doctor/patient relationship.
+If you choose the Doctor, you will be operated on by the Doctor.
+This is a decision that requires trust and confidence- in each other.
+You must fully understand your personal responsibility in making the decision and trust that the Doctor will do the best surgery possible.
+The Doctor will trust that you, in turn, will be compliant with our post-op recommendations.
+When complications occur, and they inevitably do, through no fault of the Doctor, or you, we rely on this special relationship--the Doctor/patient relationship.
 It is this relationship that allows us to move forward, help improve the situation that has occurred, and allows everyone to be at peace about it.
 We will do our part to help you in every way possible.